TravelTimN/ci-milestone04-dcd/README.md

     - Show *All* results on single page:
         - No matter how many results are found, if user selects *All*, it will show all results on a single page without Pagination.

+**Profile**

+As a **standard user**, there are four profile buttons.

+- *View your own submitted recipes*:
+    - If a user hasn't submitted anything yet, a cute quote is displayed to encourage the user to submit their own.
+As aforementioned, I've created and deleted several recipes to test this functionality works when logged in as any user.
+- *View recipes you've saved*:
+    - This can be the user's own recipes, or recipes submitted by other users.
+Again, if the user hasn't yet saved anything to their favorites, then a cute quote is displayed to encourage them to check out some of the delicious desserts that others have already submitted.
+I have saved and removed dozens of recipes in my test accounts and my live accounts in order to test this functionality works perfectly.
+- *Change your password*:
+    - Users can change their password, but will first need to validate their current password for authentication.
+Along with my test accounts, I constantly changed the passwords to ensure everything was successful.
+- *Delete account*:
+    - Users can delete their account entirely, and will need to confirm deletion by inputting their password for verification.
+A prompt is shown to warn the user that their submitted recipes and anything they've saved will also be removed permanently.
+When I was done testing with my test accounts, I deleted them using this function without any problems.
+Some of these were deleted using my admin account though, since admin can delete recipes and/or users where applicable.

+As the **Admin**, the first three buttons are identical to a standard user.
+The fourth button however, is purely for the admin profile, which can delete users if required.
+Some of the test accounts that I had were deleted by the admin account to test this functionality.
+It will find all recipes that the user submitted and remove them, pull any 'likes' on those recipes, find all recipes that the user saved and decrement their 'likes' by -1, and finally remove the user entirely from the database.

+**Printing a Recipe**

+Some people like to print things still, especially recipes that they may want to save in their kitchen cabinet (I speak from person experience as a baker).
+There's a lot of fluff built into the page that is purely for visual purposes, not needed for a printed recipe, which just wastes ink and paper.
+I tested numerous recipes and the print function, to ensure everything was being stripped out completely except the important things: **a)** the recipe title, **b)** the ingredients list, and **c)** the directions required.

+**Share a Recipe**

+I wanted to incorporate a way to share the recipe, without having any social media imbedded links, so *Copy to Clipboard* was implemented.
+This was tested on a lot of the recipes.
+Eventually I 'broke' the code by refactoring some elements later in the development stage, but due to the numerous testing I did after each commit, it was quickly found and fixed.

 ### Validators

 **HTML**